ShanKyTech/Classroom-Projects/README.md

-#GitHub Practice
+#GitHubPractice
-This is just a github practice folder.
+"This is just a github practice folder."